kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

 > Control what this user can do in AWS.

-IAM policies can be assigned to IAM users, groups and roles.
+-IAM policies can be assigned to IAM users, groups and roles.

-Sample IAM policy for allowing PUT object action on Amazon S3 bucket:
+- Sample IAM policy for allowing PUT object action on Amazon S3 bucket:

 ```
 {